diegomors/restful-api/README.md

-# RESTful API with TypeScript, Node, ES6 and MongoDB
+# RESTful API with TypeScript, Node, Express and MongoDB

 ## How to start application